 If you plan to spend most of your trip outside of your quarters (and who wouldn’t?), consider staying at the Hotel Fujita Nara.
 It’s a smaller property with reasonable rates and plenty of amenities.

 Like so many hotels in Japan, however, the rooms here are quite compact.
 Even so, they include a refrigerator, free WIFI, a large TV, a coffee maker, and air conditioning.
 The hotel also provides many services, including dry cleaning, secure luggage storage, safety deposit boxes, and laundry service.

 After a long day of walking around the city of Nara, the staff at the Hotel Fujita Nara can help you relax with their massage services.
 You can also spend time in the on-site spa, bar, or restaurant.

-Compared to some of the other best places to stay in Nara, the hotel is slightly further away from the main stations.
+Compared to some of the other best places to stay in Nara, these lodgings are located slightly further away from the main stations.
 You’re still close enough to everything to get by on foot though; you shouldn’t need to rely too much on public transportation.
-You may even wish to rent a bike from the hotel to get around the city a little quicker.
+You may even wish to rent a bike from reception to get around the city a little quicker.